Pomax/BezierInfo-2/components/sections/curvefitting/content.en-GB.md

   \end{aligned}
 \]

-This rearrangement has "factors of t" at each row (the first row is t⁰, i.e. "1", the second row is t¹, i.e. "t", the third row is t²) and "coefficient" at each column (the first column is a terms involving "a", the second all terms involving "b", the third all terms involving "c").
+This rearrangement has "factors of t" at each row (the first row is t⁰, i.e. "1", the second row is t¹, i.e. "t", the third row is t²) and "coefficient" at each column (the first column is all terms involving "a", the second all terms involving "b", the third all terms involving "c").

 With that arrangement, we can easily decompose this as a matrix multiplication: